Skip to main content

 🌍

-Real-World Connection Children compare past and present when talking with grandparents, visiting museums, looking at old photos, or noticing how neighborhoods have changed.
+Real-World Connection Children compare past and present when talking with grandparents, visiting museums, looking at old photos, walking through older parts of town, or noticing how neighborhoods and schools have changed.